wolferobert3/wolferobert3.github.io/_pages/about.md

 profile:
   align: right
   image: WolfeRobert400.jpg
-  address: Seattle, WA
+  address:

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I'm a Ph.D. student in Science at the University of Washington.
+I'm a Ph.D. candidate in Information Science at the University of Washington.
 My interests are in AI ethics, natural language processing, and machine learning.

 My research examines: